-• Step 1: Drawing MicroUI is drawing in the back buffer and the display is reading its content from the display buffer.
+• Step 1: Drawing

+MicroUI is drawing in the back buffer and the display is reading its content from the display buffer.
-· Step 2: Copy

-The drawing is done.
+Step 2: Copy The drawing is done.
 A copy from the back buffer to the display buffer is triggered.

 Note that the implementation of the copy operation may be done asynchronously - it is recommended to wait until the display "hardware component" has finished a full buffer read to avoid flickering.
-At the implementation level, the copy may be done by a DMA, a dedicated RTOS task, interrupt, etc.
+At the

-Step 3: Synchronization The next drawing operation waits until the copy is complete.
+• Step 3: Synchronization

+The next drawing operation waits until the copy is complete.